Class InputPort

 input port resides.
 It consists of the names of the worker system and

-, followed by the port type and
+all ancestor workers, separated by /, followed by the port type and

 its name, e.g.:

-/Extract Data/Extract Products/Read CSV Product File.Inputs[LeftInput]
+/Extract Data/Extract Products/Read CSV Product File.Inputs[LeftInput].

 Note: This property is thread-safe.